 • Happiest City National Geographic recognized Boulder as "The Happiest City in the U.S.," and the town also earned a spot on Gallup’s “Highest Well Being Communities” list for several years running.
 And even back in 2011, CBS News wrote, "If happiness is a state of mind, then Boulder is its capital."

 • Health Food Junkies Boulder is home to the nation’s largest concentration of natural and organic products companies.
-It started decades ago, when companies like Celestial Seasonings tea company (which you can usually tour for free, though it is temporarily closed due to COVID-19), White Wave and Horizon Organic were founded here.
-Many of the organic and health brands you see in grocery stores nationwide are made in Boulder: Justin’s Nut Butters, Quinn Snacks, Rudi’s Bakery, Purely Elizabeth, Hope hummus and many more.
+It started decades ago, when companies like Celestial Seasonings tea company, White Wave and Horizon Organic were founded here.
+Many of the organic and health brands you see in grocery stores nationwide are made in Boulder: Justin’s Nut Butter, Quinn Snacks, Rudi’s Bakery, Purely Elizabeth, Hope hummus and many more.

 Obsessed with the Outdoors

 With a beautiful setting in the foothills of the Rocky Mountains, an enjoyment of the outdoors has been at the forefront of life here since the beginning.

 • Those Beautiful Flatirons The slanting, reddish sandstone formations on the far west side of town are called the Flatirons and are Boulder’s most beloved landmark.
 They are nearly 300 million years old and are explorable by many hiking trails.